gremour/gamekit/README.md

       player-walk:
         width: 32
         height: 32
-        xoffset: 0
+        xOffset: 0
-        yoffset: 32    # note the offset: this sprite frames are on the second row in the image
+        yOffset: 32    # note the offset: this sprite frames are on the second row in the image
-        xorigin: 16
+        xOrigin: 16
-        yorigin: 32
+        yOrigin: 32
         frameCount: 8
         animFirst: 0
         animLast: 7